-had been left to the power of the public prosecutor, a body known not to be independent of the Romanian executive branch (§ 70-71).
-In a previous case against Romania, the Court had already found that the decisions of the public prosecutor could not be challenged before an independent and impartial judicial body, yet only before the hierarchically higher superior prosecutor (§ 72).
-Therefore, authorisation for telephone tapping was not subject to prior oversight by a judge or other independent body, either at their own initiative or after a complaint of the person concerned (§ 73).
+branch.93 In a previous case against Romania, the Court had already found that the decisions of the public prosecutor could not be challenged before an independent and impartial judicial body, but rather only before the hierarchically higher superior prosecutor.94 Therefore, authorization for telephone tapping was not subject to prior oversight by a judge or other independent body, either at their own initiative or after a complaint of the person concerned.95

-After-the-fact oversight on the authorisation and the overall performance of the system
+4. After-the-Fact Oversight on the Authorization and the Overall Performance of the System

-In the Dumitru Popescu case, the Court noted that there was no meaningful after-the-fact judicial oversight on the authorisation process (§ 74), because the law made it impossible for the Romanian court hearing the criminal charges against Mr Popescu to review the validity of the authorisation given by the prosecutor.
-This court had thus limited itself to reviewing compliance with the formalities for the actual interception (§ 76).
-In view of the Court, the theoretical possibility for an individual to complain before a parliamentary committee could not make up for the lack of prior and after-the-fact judicial oversight on the authorisation procedure, since the person concerned had not been notified of the surveillance, and the parliamentary committee was not competent anyway to sanction unlawful surveillance (§ 77).54 There had been a violation of Article 8.55 The Court also holds the opinion that there has to be independent ongoing or after-the-fact oversight on the overall functioning of a system of secret surveillance and data collection.
+In the Dumitru Popescu case, the Court noted that there was no meaningful after-the-fact judicial oversight on the authorization process96 because the law made it impossible for the Romanian court hearing the criminal charges against Mr. Popescu to review the validity of the authorization given by the prosecutor.
+This court had thus limited itself to reviewing compliance with the formalities for the actual interception.97 In view of the Court, the theoretical possibility for an individual to complain before a parliamentary committee could not make up for the lack of prior and after-the-fact judicial oversight on the authorization procedure, since the person concerned had not been notified of the surveillance, and the parliamentary committee was not competent anyway to sanction unlawful surveillance.98 There had been a violation of Article 8.99

+The Court also holds the opinion that there has to be independent ongoing or after-the-fact oversight on the overall functioning of a system of secret surveillance and data collection.
 In Ekimdzhiev v.
-Bulgaria, the applicants complained about the Bulgarian Special Surveillance Means Act (SSMA), referring to Article 8 of the Convention.
-They alleged it gave the intelligence services a broad power to use secret surveillance, and it failed to provide 'adequate and effective guarantees against abuse'.
-The Court found that prior oversight on the authorisation procedure provided sufficient safeguards (§ 84).
-However, the Court was not content with the oversight for the later stages.
-It noted that the SSMA did not provide for ongoing or afterthe-fact oversight by an independent body that verified whether the intelligence services in fact complied with the warrants for authorising the use of surveillance, whether they faithfully reproduced the original data in the written record, or whether the original data was in fact destroyed if the law provided for this.
-On the contrary, these activities were all carried out by the Ministry of Internal Affairs (§ 85).
-The Court further noted that the overall control over the system of secret surveillance was also entrusted solely to the responsible minister, not to independent bodies (§ 87).
-The Court concluded that there had been a violation of Article 8.
+Bulgaria,100 the applicants complained about the Bulgarian Special Surveillance Means Act (SSMA), referring to Article 8 of the Convention.
+They alleged it gave the intelligence services a broad power to use secret surveillance, and it failed to provide adequate and effective guarantees against abuse.
+The Court found that prior oversight on the authorization procedure provided sufficient safeguards.101 However, the Court was not content with the oversight for the later stages.
+It noted that the SSMA did not provide for ongoing or after-the-fact oversight by an independent body that verified whether the intelligence services in fact complied with the warrants for authorizing the use of surveillance, whether they faithfully reproduced the original data in the written record, or whether the original data was in fact